Vicalg/-EcommerceDS/README.md

-# -EcommerceDS
+# EcommerceDS
-Dataset for exploring customers needs | Data comes from https://www.kaggle.com/datasets/hunter0007/ecommerce-dataset-for-predictive-marketing-2023
+Dataset for exploring customers needs and using the tools for deep learning provided by scikit-learn.
+It's at an early stage (firsts commits).
+The data comes from https://www.kaggle.com/datasets/hunter0007/ecommerce-dataset-for-predictive-marketing-2023.

 Notebooks:
   - Visualizations: Having some visualizations in order to explore the variables (Mainly related to the EDA).